 All TMDLs must identify a quantifiable water quality target that indicates the desired water quality condition and provides a measurable goal for the TMDL.
 The TMDL endpoint also serves to focus the technical work needed and as a criterion against which to evaluate future conditions.
+Please note that some calculations completed in this section have been rounded and may not lead to the exact final amounts listed in the text, tables, or figures.

-The endpoint for the TMDL is to maintain the concentration of E. coli below the geometric mean criterion of 126 cfu/100mL, which is protective of the primary contact recreation 1 use in freshwater.
+The endpoint for the TMDL is to maintain the concentration of E. coli below the geometric mean criterion of 126 cfu/100 mL, which is protective of the primary contact recreation 1 use in freshwater.